 Finally, if after all these steps it looks safe and the sender is asking for money or access to secure data, call the person directly to get verification.

-If you are so inclined, you are welcome to send any suspicious email you receive to the Unsolicited Consumer Email office of the US Federal Trade Commission, by forwarding the full email (including header) to firstname.lastname@example.org , or to alert the international Anti-Phishing Working Group by forwarding the message to email@example.com.
+If you are so inclined, you are welcome to alert the international Anti-Phishing Working Group by forwarding the message to firstname.lastname@example.org.
 However, your best defense for this is to simply delete the email, do not click on any links or reply to the sender.

 A member of St. Antony in Silverdale just got a text message from someone posing as our priest.
 Has this ever happened before?

 Thanks for letting us know.
 We’ve just received word from other dioceses that this has begun to happen.
 The best safeguard is to encourage parishioners to check any text messages they receive with the church office through the official church phone number.